 Concentration operations that meet some predetermined conditions must be notified to the Portuguese Competition Authority and are subject to its prior approval.

-After being notified, the decision should be issued within 30 or 90 days, depending whether or not it is required a detailed investigation of the concentration operation.
+After being notified, the decision should be issued within 30 or 90 days, depending on whether or not a detailed investigation of the concentration operation is required.